srl-labs/containerlab/docs/manual/kinds/ceos.md

     ```

 #### Saving configuration
 In addition to cli commands such as `write memory` user can take advantage of the [`containerlab save`](../../cmd/save.md) command.
-It saves running cEOS configuration into a startup confif file effectively calling the `write` CLI command.
+It saves running cEOS configuration into a startup config file effectively calling the `write` CLI command.

 ## Container configuration
 To start an Arista cEOS node containerlab uses the configuration instructions described in Arista Forums[^1].
 The exact parameters are outlined below.